adityapwr87/Trip-Planner-Agent/README.md

 1. Open your browser to `http://localhost:3000`.
 2. Sign up or log in to your account.
 3. Start chatting with the trip planner agent or explore destinations using the dashboard.

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page if you want to contribute.

-## 📝 License
-This project is open-source and available under the MIT License.